Purchasing a Vehicle

 The Colorado title should be presented to the County Clerk of the county in which you reside.
-A vehicle has to be registered within 60 days of purchase or late fees will be incurred in the amount of $25.00 a month not to exceed $100.00.
+A vehicle has to be registered within 60 days of purchase or late fees will be incurred in the amount of $25.00 a month.
 You will also have to pay any accumulated ownership tax that is due.

 - from a Private Party

 Colorado is a title issuing state; therefore, a title is required to transfer ownership on all motor vehicles, including trailers.

 When a vehicle is purchased from a private party who has a Colorado title the following is required from the seller:

 - The title which has been properly signed by all selling parties with notarization of the signatures, if required.
 New Colorado titles do not require a notary.
 Older titles may require a notary, both signatures and hand-printed names of all parties are required; however, a Statement of Transfer (DR2445) will be accepted in lieu of notarization.
 If a selling party's name has been signed off by a Secured Power of Attorney, that document is also required.